Join the St George's Day celebrations at the Mayor of London's annual Feast of St George in Trafalgar Square.

 Find out more about the Feast of St George 2018.

 History of St George and the Dragon

-St George is the patron saint of England.
+St George is the patron saint of England and St George's Day falls on 23 April.
 His name is most commonly associated with the legend of St George and the Dragon.

 In the mythical tale, George obtains glory by slaying a dragon that is terrorising the countryside and is about to eat a beautiful princess.
 This story is loosely based on a real-life George who was born around 280AD and grew up to become a Christian soldier of the Roman Empire.

 The myth of St George and the Dragon in England was known prior to the Norman conquest in 1066, but the idea of George as the nation's patron saint probably caught on around William Shakespeare's time.
 In Shakespeare's play Henry V, the English troops are famously rallied with the cry "God for Harry, England and St George!".

 Venue Details & Map